UdaySagar25/scala-spark/articleFiles/arrayMap.md

 ```

 ### Summary
-- We now know how to store multiple elements under a single entity.
+- We now know how to store multiple elements under a single entity.This is done by Array Type.
-- This is done by Array Type.
-How to handle data which is of Array Type.
+- How to handle data which is of Array Type.
 - We also got to know what dataframe array operations can be done and how do they help us.

 ### Related Articles.